Del Rio, Texas: Laughlin Air Force Base

+Laughlin Air Force Base is the largest pilot training base in the Air Force.

 Val Verde Correctional Facility

 The GEO Group, a private correctional facility corporation based in Boca Raton, Florida, manages the Val Verde Correctional Facility in Del Rio.
 It has a contract to house offenders for the county, for the U.S. Marshals Service (male/female) prisoners, and U.S. Customs and Border Protection detainees.
 The facility opened in 2001 with 688 beds.
 In 2007, the facility was expanded to its current capacity of 1,400 beds.
 It is one of the major employers in the Del Rio area and meets standards required by state and federal guidelines.